Olympic Games in Paris: Revolution or same old story?

 The main sources of net profits are expected to be tourism (30 percent), construction (28 per cent) and the organisation of the event itself, from which profits are expected to account for up to 42 per cent of total revenue.
 According to the study, public spending of US$3.3 billion will generate a multiplier effect of three — hosting the Olympic Games will generate economic benefits three times the original investment amount.
 The study takes a 2018-2034 perspective, recognising that it is only in these years that the impact of the overall capital injection can be fully seen.
 From the start of the Games to the end of the Paralympics, Paris is expected to welcome between two and three million visitors, who will spend €2.5 billion at the event.

 As for the question of data showing the impact of the Games on the urban fabric and the environment, we still have to wait.
 It is true, however, that the worst consequences of the event were borne by the most vulnerable.
-As the New York Times described in its report earlier this month, and left-leaning French media before that, prior to the Olympic Games, French authorities began a mass deportation of homeless people, often literally nowhere.
+As the New York Times described in its report earlier this month, and left-leaning French media before that, before the Olympic Games, French authorities began a mass deportation of homeless people, often literally nowhere.
 Displaced people claimed they had been promised accommodation elsewhere, but instead were sent to strange streets far from their homes or, if they were immigrants, received deportation notices.

-Often these were people from Saint-Denis, the neighbourhood where the current Olympic village is located.
+Often these were peoples from Saint-Denis, the neighbourhood where the current Olympic village is located.
 Apparently, those on the margins of society, showing its limitations and weaknesses, did not fit in with the majesty of the French nation, which President Macron said was to be honoured by this year’s competition.

 Heritage